numfocus/gsoc/2016/proposals/rai-vivek.md

 * Server verifies the data, open database connection, updates the record.
   > As suggested in the ideas sections, SQLite will be a low-barrier, easier to
   > maintain database, appropriate for our needs.
-  > TODO: Investigate the worst case scenario of using SQLite.
-  > TODO: Database schema

 * Send a status response back to the client.
 The response can contain feedback, suggestions or perhaps link to some survey.